 Conformity between book and tax depreciation is not required.

 Profit or loss on the sale of depreciated property is determined with reference to cost less depreciation, and is included in ordinary taxable income.

 Percentage depletion is available for natural resources (mines, quarries, woods).

-The amortisation of goodwill cannot be deducted for profits tax purposes.
+The amortisation of goodwill cannot be deducted for CIT purposes.
 At the moment of sale, the taxable gain will be calculated by deducting the cost expenses (purchase price).

-With regards to self-developed goodwill, at the moment of sale the cost will be the amount of expenses incurred in obtaining it, provided it was not deducted for profits tax purposes before.
+With regards to self-developed goodwill, at the moment of sale the cost will be the amount of expenses incurred in obtaining it, provided it was not deducted for CIT purposes before.

 Research and development (R&D)